1917 Twin Cities streetcar strike: Pro-labor riot in Saint Paul

 On December 2, tensions came to a head during a pro-union rally at Saint Paul's Rice Park that had been organized by labor groups in the Twin Cities.
 After the rally, despite calls by labor leader speakers to engage in peaceful demonstrations, a large group of people (later reported by the Pioneer Press as about 2,500) took to Saint Paul's streets and began to damage TCRT company property and attack nonunion streetcar workers.
 The actions caused the company to suspend afternoon operations in the city and resulted in about 50 nonunion streetcar workers getting injured.

-Ramsey County Sheriff John Wagener refused to offer protection to the streetcar company and the Saint Paul Police Department was unable to restore order, prompting the deployment of the Minnesota Home Guard at 6:00 p.m.
-Within two hours, the Home Guard had dispersed crowds from Downtown Saint Paul and had erected barricades in certain areas of the city.
+Ramsey County Sheriff John Wagener refused to offer protection to the streetcar company and the Saint Paul Police Department was unable to restore order, prompting the deployment of the Minnesota Home Guard at 6:00 pm Within two hours, the Home Guard had dispersed crowds from Downtown Saint Paul and had erected barricades in certain areas of the city.

 Over the next several days, additional troops arrived from across the state, from cities such as Austin, Crookston, Duluth, Morris, and Red Wing.
 Governor Burnquist later removed Sheriff Wagener from his post due to his inaction, and though labor activists gathered 20,000 signatures calling for his reinstatement, this did not occur.
 In Minneapolis, Sheriff Langum mobilized the Civilian Auxiliary shortly after rioting broke out in Saint Paul.
-These men patrolled the streets in weather that dropped to as low as -25 degrees Fahrenheit and engaged in some sporadic scuffles with union members, but were able to prevent the widespread rioting that Saint Paul experienced.
+These men patrolled the streets in weather that dropped to as low as −25 degrees Fahrenheit and engaged in some sporadic scuffles with union members, but were able to prevent the widespread rioting that Saint Paul experienced.
 During this conflict, the Northwestern National Bank donated 66 .30 caliber rifles with bayonets to the auxiliary.
 Local media would later call this act of violence "The War of St. Paul".
 In the aftermath, two speakers at the Rice Park rally, including James Manahan of the Nonpartisan League, who had pledged that group's support for the strikers, were arrested for inciting a riot, though these charges were later dismissed by a judge in Ramsey County.

 One labor newspaper's account of the secondary riot in Minneapolis was as follows.
 The paper claims that the actions and presence of the Civilian Auxiliary, armed with pick handles as rudimentary clubs and pistols, provoked it.
 That they prodded workers with the handles and the prevented people from crossing street corners, leading fights to break out.
 It then concludes that at the end of the night a couple street car windows were broken and no one was injured except those beaten by the Civilian Auxiliary.
 Another labor newspaper, The Minnesota Union Advocate, claims the streetcars power was shut down right before an outside meeting ended.